NasimAbdollahi/NasimAbdollahi/README.md

 My name is Nasim,

-👩🏻‍💻 I’m currently a Staff Scientist – ML Specialist at the Acceleration Consortium, University of Toronto, where we develop self-driving laboratories to accelerate molecule and material discovery.
+👩🏻‍💻 I’m currently a Staff Scientist – ML and AI Specialist at the Acceleration Consortium, University of Toronto, where we develop self-driving laboratories to accelerate molecule and material discovery.

 🧬 I specialize in deep learning, active learning, graph neural networks, and generative models, with a focus on multimodal and multi-omics data integration across biomedical imaging, structural biology, and drug discovery.
 At the Acceleration Consortium, my main focus is on drug design and formulation development.